normajs/Ornithopter/.idea/client.spec.md

 #### JS files (advanced functionality)

 All JS should be considered non-critical for the end-user.
 Admin support will be required a javascript enabled browser but end-users cannot gurantee it.
 As much as possible, custom template actions should be bundled into a junction plugins.
+Each JS file per package joined and the group of files will be wrapped in a immediately invoked function to protect the global namespace.
+If a template exposes javascript functionality (like a model or player), the package must expose the API to Junction.